billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

 Each OneBox can output voltages on up to 12 analog channels.

 Each of the 12 channels can only be an input or an output.

+Only channel-0 is programmable for waveplayer output.
+If you intend to generate stimulus waveforms, be sure to include `0` in the AO channel list.

 >*It is flagged as an error if the same channel is in the XA and the AO list.*